 Second body, but sometimes first.
-The back-illuminated sensor is useful in night photography and especially when chasing Northern lights.
+The back-illuminated sensor is useful in night photography and especially when chasing Northern lights in all its splendor.

-The biggest invention of the last two years in the action camera word.
-It has a 3 Axis gimbal stabilizer with integrated camera and is attachable to Smartphones.
+The biggest invention of the last two years in the action camera world.
+It has a 3 Axis gimbal stabilizer with an integrated camera and is attachable to Smartphones.
 Extremely fast, always ready to use.
 A perfect travel companion for pros.

 Slower than anything else.
-But the 4K resolution and zoom effect is highly appreciated in many conditions.
+But the 4K resolution and zoom effect are highly appreciated in many conditions.

 GoPro Black 7 (x2)

-Incomparable with previous models, this is absolutely more stable and its range of use in unimaginable.
+Incomparable with previous models, this is absolutely more stable and its range of use is unimaginable.